n3wt0n/AzureDevOpsToGitHubRepoMigrator/ACI/README.md

 Firs step is to __replace the environment variables__ values in the _deploy-aci.yaml_ file with your ones (see below).

 Then just invoke:

 - Windows: deployToACI.bat
 - Linux / MacOS: deployToACI.sh

+### Bigger Repositories

+For big repositories (i.e. bigger than a few GBs) you probably want to use an external volume to store the migration files.

+This repository contains the deployment files to use ACI with Azure Files, which uses the _deploy-aci-azurefiles.yaml_ definition.

+Other than the environment variables, you need to complete that file with your Azure File __file share name__, and the Azure Storage Account __name and key__.

+Then just invoke:

+- Windows: deployToACI-AzureFiles.bat
+- Linux / MacOS: deployToACI-AzureFiles.sh

 ## Prerequisites